Man who survived Las Vegas shooting killed in hit-and-run, wife says

 Dennis Carver, 52, and his wife, Lorraine, 53, died in a car crash on October less than a mile from their home in Riverside, California.

-The couple were killed when their Mercedes smashed into a metal gate and brick pillars outside their community.
+The couple was killed when their Mercedes smashed into a metal gate and brick pillars outside their community.

 A massive fire erupted after the wreck, the California Highway Patrol said.
 It took firefighters nearly an hour to contain the blaze.